The merger of spinning, accreting supermassive black hole binaries

-Using our recently developed computational tools for simultaneous solution of the MHD and Einstein field equations~\cite{Ennoggi2025}, we have found significant new results about dynamics shortly before, during, and after the merger of a SMBBH with spinning black holes and their implications for photon emission and jet launching.
+Using our recently developed computational tools for simultaneous solution of the magnetohydrodynamics (MHD) and Einstein field equations~\cite{Ennoggi2025}, we have found significant new results about dynamics shortly before, during, and after the merger of a SMBBH with spinning black holes, and these results have strong implications for photon emission and jet launching.
 Here we focus on the case in which both spin axes are parallel to the angular momentum of the binary.
 This simplest spin configuration is favored by evolutionary models~\cite{Bogdanovic2007, MillerKrolik2013}.

 Prior to merger, both black holes can support jets.
 Remarkably, we find a strong linear correlation between the Poynting luminosity of the jets and the photon luminosity from the gas.
-Moreover, during the first portion of the inspiral we simulate, when the SMBBH separation is ${\sim\!15\text{--}20\,M}$ (the gravitational radius ${r_g\equiv GM/c^2 = M}$ for ${G=c=1}$, so both length and time are in units of $M$), both luminosities are more tightly correlated with the gas mass in which the black holes are immersed than with the mass accretion rate onto the black holes.
+Moreover, during the first portion of the inspiral we simulate, when the SMBBH separation is ${\sim\!15\text{--}20\,M}$ (the gravitational radius ${r_g\equiv GM/c^2 = M}$ and the gravitational timescale ${t_g\equiv r_g/c = M}$ for ${G=c=1}$, so both length and time are in units of $M$), both luminosities are more tightly correlated with the gas mass in which the black holes are immersed than with the mass accretion rate onto the black holes.
 Over the course of the inspiral, both luminosities decrease gradually by factors of several, but neither disappears; at the moment of merger, both jump back to roughly their original level.
 Such distinct lightcurves might be used to identify SMBBH mergers even without direct detection of GWs.

 \textit{Calculational details---} Using the same codes and numerical techniques described in~\cite{Ennoggi2025}, we simulated numerically the evolution of an equal-mass accreting SMBBH whose black holes spin.
 The initial state of the gas is the same relaxed CBD state used in~\cite{Ennoggi2025} (at time ${\sim\!99200\,M}$), and, following the same ``hand-off'' steps detailed in that work, we created the initial data for a simulation that combines full numerical relativity with general relativistic MHD using the \textsc{IllinoisGRMHD} code~\cite{Etienne2015, Werneck2023}.
 However, unlike the previous work in which the black holes had no spin, at the time of hand-off we set up a two-puncture spacetime~\cite{Campanelli2006, Baker2006} where both black holes have dimensionless spin parameter 0.8 and both spin axes are parallel to the angular momentum of the binary.
 Spins have a negligible effect on the relaxed disk state~\cite{LopezArmengol2021}, so we can safely use the nonspinning relaxed CBD for a spinning binary.
 Because in the moving puncture gauge the horizon's radius decreases with increasing spin, we added an additional refinement level to the computational grid with radius ${0.5\,M}$ and resolution ${M/128}$ around each black hole and enlarged the radius of the next coarser level from ${0.5\,M}$ to ${1.5\,M}$.
 These changes ensure that the horizons lie well within the finest refinement level and are covered by ${\sim\!80}$ (${\sim\!64}$) points across their largest (smallest) dimension.